01bbae/NLPPartofSpeech/Paper.md

 - Conjunctions
 - Interjections

 There are many sub catagories but we won't go into them here.
-For more more information you can check out Speech and Language Processing (3rd ed. draft) by Jurafsky and Martin, Chapter 8 [^1].

 ### Why is part of speech tagging useful?